ebikatsudon/VTubeStudio/Web-Items.md

 ## Security

 Web Items use the [Chromium Embedded Framework (CEF)](https://en.wikipedia.org/wiki/Chromium_Embedded_Framework).
-That means they are essentially as safe as Google Chrome.
+That means opening a URL in VTube Studio Web Items is essentially as safe as opening the same URL in Google Chrome.

-That means it's relatively safe, but you should never visit any suspicious sites or open random links sent by your chat.
+That means Web Items are relatively safe, but you should never visit any suspicious sites or open random links sent by your chat.

 VTube Studio plugins cannot spawn Web Items via the API.
 Any website shown by Web Items has to be manually opened by the user (or opened via a previously saved Item Scene).

-If plugins ever get access to Web Item functionality, it will be hidden behind an additional [permissions](https://github.com/DenchiSoft/VTubeStudio/tree/master/Permissions).
+If plugins ever get access to Web Item functionality, it will be hidden behind an additional [permission](https://github.com/DenchiSoft/VTubeStudio/tree/master/Permissions).

 ## API access